ospalh/3d-printing/bdas_bearing_caps/description-comfy.md

 ## how print

 The reason i like this is that this design brings along its own falsework and brim.
-I had a real problem getting off the slic3r-generated falsework from [] caps and ended up printing them stem up.
+I had a real problem getting off the slic3r-generated falsework from the “[Super Bearing Cap - 21 mm](https://www.thingiverse.com/thing:2306009)”s and ended up printing them stem up.

 So, select “Falsework and brim” in the customizer and *no* “supports” in the slicer.